poli0048/Recon/README.md

  * [LibTorch](https://pytorch.org/)

 # Building On Linux
 You need GCC version 8 or newer to build Recon.
 Create a directory somewhere, let's call it "Repos".
 Clone the Recon repository into this directory (so this file has path "Repos/Recon/README.md").
-Similarly clone the following dependencies into the Repos folder: Eigen, Dear ImGUI, HandyCPP, RestClient-CPP, Native File Dialog, Flexible Raster Format, Cereal, GLFW, and serial.
+Similarly clone the following dependencies into the Repos folder: Eigen, Dear ImGUI, implot, HandyCPP, RestClient-CPP, Native File Dialog, Flexible Raster Format, Cereal, GLFW, and serial.
 These dependencies are all referenced using relative paths in the Recon project.
 Next, GLFW needs to be compiled as follows:
  * Open a terminal to the GLFW directory
  * mkdir Release
  * cd Release